-The gravel spreader is ideal for spreading pea gravel and stone up to 1" diameter and will handle up to 1-1⁄2" size.
-The dispensing lever is designed to be all the way forward or all the way back, make adjustments in door opening if needed.
+Gravel spreader is ideal for spreading pea gravel and stone up to 1" diameter and will handle up to $1-\frac{1}{2}$ " size.
+The dispensing lever is designed to be all the way forward or all the way back, so make adjustments in door opening if needed.